Everything you need to know about hiking to Rakaposhi Base Camp. How to get there, where to stay, the hiking route, and what to bring.

 Sitting at an elevation of 7,788 meters, Rakaposhi is the world’s 27th tallest mountain.
 It’s also one of the most imposing mountains I’ve ever seen, towering kilometers above the entire Hunza and Nagar valleys.

-If you’re planning a backpacking trip around Pakistan, I can’t recommend Rakaposhi Base Camp enough.
+If you’re planning on backpacking around Pakistan, I can’t recommend Rakaposhi Base Camp enough.
 It’s a fairly easy day hike if you’re fit, but camping is also possible.

 In this post, I’ll cover everything you need to know to hike to Rakaposhi Base Camp!